-Free radicals are unstable molecules that have the potential to damage body cells and tissues.
-Free radicals are generated from many causes such as the mitochondrial electron transport chain, inflammatory reactions, enzymes such as xanthine oxidase, drug metabolism, smoking, exposure to X-rays and UV rays, etc. [1].
-Free radicals have been linked to the risk of osteoporosis and eye diseases including cataracts, glaucoma, keratoconus, dry eye, myopia, macular degeneration, and pterygium [2, 3].
+Free radicals are unstable molecules that can potentially to damage body cells and tissues.
+They are generated from many causes like the mitochondrial electron transport chain, inflammatory reactions, enzymes (e.g., xanthine oxidase), drug metabolism, smoking, radiation exposure (X-rays, UV rays) [1].
+They have been linked to the risk of osteoporosis and eye diseases including cataracts, glaucoma, keratoconus, dry eye, myopia, macular degeneration, and pterygium [2, 3].
 Free radicals and allergic disease are associated with dysregulation of epigenetic mechanisms.
 Plant-based diets provide the body with compounds including EGCG, curcumin, quercetin, and genistein that reverse the epigenetic mechanism involving DNMT and HAT enzymes [4].
-Here we are mainly concerned with quercetin.
+Here we are mainly interested in quercetin.
 In addition to being obtained from the diet, quercetin is also abundant in plants with traditional medicinal uses, such as Physalis angulata L., Hibiscus sabdariffa L., Anoectochilus setaceus, and Psidium guajava L.

-Corresponding author: Nguyen Thi Minh NguyetSubmitted: 6/7/2024Revised: 23/8/2024Email: nguyenthiminhnguyet@iuh.edu.vnAccepted: 6/11/2024Accepted: 6/11/2024Doi: 10.56283/1859-0381/732.Published online: 11/11/2024
+☐ Corresponding author: Nguyen Thi Minh Nguyet Email: nguyenthiminhnguyet@iuh.edu.vn

+Doi: 10.56283/1859-0381/732.

+Submitted: 6/7/2024 Revised: 23/8/2024

+Accepted: 6/11/2024

+Published online: 11/11/2024

-These plants are known for their roles in offering treating diseases. antiinflammatory, antibacterial, anti-toxic, and anti-cancer, immune systemregulating properties [5-8].
-Quercetin promotes the body to form endogenous enzymes, which neutralize free radicals and detoxify by the Nrf2 signalling pathway [9].
-Ouercetin protects hepatocytes, preventing excessive accumulation of lipid droplets in the nonalcoholic fatty liver via the IRE1a/XBP1s pathway [10].
+These plants are known for treating offering anti-inflammatory, diseases, antibacterial, anti-toxic, anti-cancer, and immune system-regulating properties [5-8].
+Quercetin promotes the body to form endogenous enzymes, which neutralize free radicals and detoxify by the Nrf2 signaling pathway [9].
+Quercetin protects hepatocytes, preventing excessive accumulation of lipid droplets in the nonalcoholic fatty liver via IRE1a/XBP1s pathway [10].